HubReb/examing_socialsent_lexica/README.md

 using them:
 * the number of clusters to use (both for Kmeans as well as agglomerative clustering)
-* the folder in which your results will be saved (the defaul folder for this is \_results in your current directory).
+* the folder in which your results are saved (the default folder for this is \_results in your current directory).

-All parameters of the clustering algorithms themself must be specified in `cluster.py`.
+All parameters of the clustering algorithms themselves must be specified in `cluster.py`.

 A typical call of get\_clusters.py would be:

-> `python3 get_clusters.py subreddits normal -c 10 -r normal_sentiments`
+> `python3 get_clusters.py subreddits normal -c 10 -a Kmeans -r normal_sentiments`

 This starts the algorithm with the subreddit lexica, the original socialsent word sentiments and an end result of ten clusters.
-Your results are saved in the file `normal_sentiments_results/normal_10.txt`.
+Your results are saved in the file `normal_sentiments_results/Kmeans_normal_10.txt`.
 In this txt-file you will find a listing of the achieved clusters in an easily readable way.

-This package also contains the option to evaluate your results and visualize them.
-In order to do this, you must first have a few more results (at least ten different cluster numbers).
-Then you have to call the `evaluate_auto.py` script.
-This will evaluate the purity of the clusters, the adjusted Rand Index and the Fowles Mallows Metric.
+This package also contains the option to evaluate your results and visualize them in the evaluate module.
+Their usage is explained in the modules README.
-The corresponding graphs are then stored in the graphs folder.
-You can use the following arguments for the script:
-* c: number of cluster, the algorithm will evaluate all results starting at the specified number
-* c\_end: last number of clusters to be evaluated e.g: using -c 5 and -c\_end results in the evaluation of the results using 5, 6, 7, 8, 9 and 10 clusters
-* s: source file, this is where your clustering results have to be stored

-A typical call is
-> `python3 evaluate_auto.py -c 10 -c_end 100 -s normal_sentimens`
-This results in the evaluation of all results using the cluster numbers 10 through 100.

 ## Version
 This is version 1.0